What is Sthan?

 This isn't an argument that per-user pricing is a scam.
 For some teams it's genuinely the cheapest option, and we'll say exactly when below.
 It's an argument for doing the full math before you sign, because the per-seat figure hides more than it shows.

-What per-user actually costs
+What does per-user pricing actually cost?

 Start with real, published numbers.
 Zoho CRM — one of the most popular choices in India — publishes its pricing at ₹800 per user per month for Standard, ₹1,400 for Professional, and ₹2,400 for Enterprise, with a free tier for up to three users.
 HubSpot's Sales Hub, for international context, runs from a $9-per-seat Starter to $150 per seat for Enterprise.
 Vendor comparisons of Indian real-estate CRMs commonly put the going rate somewhere in the ₹400 to ₹1,500 per-user-per-month band.